Yago Yao: International career

-According Yago Yao, one of his grandmothers was from what is now known as Equatorial Guinea.
+According Yago Yao, his maternal grandmother was from what is now known as Equatorial Guinea.
 He possessed dual nationality, and went on to represent the Equatorial Guinea national team, his first cap coming in 2007 at age 28 against Cameroon.
 He previously appeared for Spain at youth level.

 In December 2007, Yago Yao played B matches against the Region of Murcia and Extremadura.